An Implementation of the Finite Element Method in Hybrid Classical/Quantum Computers: Application to the Steady-State Heat Equation

 \subsubsection{Linear elements}

-The number of unique elements is denoted as $n^{\mathrm{uq}}_{\mathrm{el}}$.
-For generality, it is assumed that the boundary elements are treated as unique elements, although, this assumption can easily be relaxed in special cases.
-By applying the concept of unique elements, the global stiffness matrix can be expressed as follows:
+The number of identical non-interacting elements is denoted as $n^{\mathrm{idn}}_{\mathrm{el}}$.
+For generality, it is assumed that the boundary elements are treated as identical non-interacting elements, although, this assumption can easily be relaxed in special cases.
+By applying the concept of identical non-interacting elements, the global stiffness matrix can be expressed as follows: